ruleechen/blog/JavaScript-Style-Rules.md

 Code formatting
 -----------------------
-Use the visual studio javascript editor default style.
-Format the opening javascript file by shortcur **CTRL+K CTRL+D**.
+As visual studio is our most major IDE in javascript coding.
+We recommend useing the visual studio javascript editor default style.
+Format the opening javascript file by compose shortcur **CTRL+K  CTRL+D**.

 Comments
 -----------